 More importantly though, how long does pizza sauce last in the fridge?
 Knowing the answer to this question will help avoid it from going bad.
 Consequently, serving your family, friends, and guests terrible pizza (not to mention it can make them sick too)!

-At What Temperature Does Sauce Go Bad?
+At What Temperature Does Your Pizza Sauce Go Bad?

-Has My Pizza Sauce Gone Bad?
+How to Know If Your Pizza Sauce Has Gone Bad?

 Funny Smell or Taste

-It’s Been Left Out for Hours
+It’s Been Left Out for Way Too Long

 To ensure that your opened sauce is as fresh and delicious as possible, make sure to keep it stored in the refrigerator between 35-40 degrees Fahrenheit.
 If you’re not planning on using it soon enough, store it in the freezer at 0 degrees!

 Keeping track of how long a jar has been left out can save you from having to discard any spoiled sauce – so stay aware and avoid ruining your pizza night!